Troubleshooting MC and MCA-66

 2. 2.
 Power off the MC-66 or MCA-66 using the power button on the front.

 3. 3.
 Wait 10 seconds.
-Press the power button back in.
+Press the power button back in AND WAIT 15 SECONDS FOR THE SYSTEM TO FULLY BOOT UP.

 4. 4.
 Power back on the amplifier(s) if powered off.